estmad/estmad/README.md

 - 👀 I’m interested in poetic and narrative programing language
 - 🌱 I’m currently learning literature, python and tai chi
 - 💞️ I’m looking to collaborate on a recapitulation game
-- 📫 How to reach me write and email o find me in a dream
+- 📫 To reach me, write and email o find me in a conscious dream

 <!---
 estmad/estmad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.